BioDivHealth/LF_Nigeria_Reports/README.md

    pip install -r requirements.txt
    ```

-2. Create a `.env` file in the project root with your API keys:
+2. Create a `.env` file in the project root with your API keys, e.g.:
    ```bash
    GOOGLE_GENAI_API_KEY=<your_key>
    ```